superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 Nexmo->App:Inbound Call(from, to)
 ```

-Extract `to` and `from` from the inbound webhook and pass them on to the voice proxy business logic.
+Extract `to` and `from` from the inbound webhook and pass them on to the voice proxy business logic:

 ``` javascript
 app.get('/proxy-call', function(req, res) {